 The before photo tells the story most Cambridge homeowners already know.
 Thin, weedy turf in the open patches.
 Bare soil compacted around the stepping stones.
 A narrow strip along the foundation that never really had a chance — too much foot traffic, too much shade from the back-fence arborvitae and birch, and almost no irrigation reaching it.

 The homeowner had been trying to bring it back with seed for two seasons.
-It is the same story we hear across West Cambridge, Strawberry Hill, and North Cambridge — once the bare patches connect to each other, seed alone almost never wins.
+Same story we hear across Cambridgeport, West Cambridge, Strawberry Hill, and North Cambridge — once the bare patches connect to each other, seed alone almost never wins.
 The weed pressure beats the new seedlings before they can root.

 Sod skips that whole fight.
-You strip the failed lawn, prep the soil properly, and lay a finished turf surface the same day.
+Strip the failed lawn, prep the soil properly, lay a finished turf surface the same day.

 The install itself is fast.
-The prep is what makes it last.
+The prep is what makes it last — and this job was a real prep, not a quick topdress.

 - Removed the existing turf and stepping stones so the new sod could be laid as one continuous surface.
 The stones were creating compaction rings and tripping the mower line.